 This is where you will need to add as much information as you can about your website to get the most from SEOPressor's Sitewide options.

 You'll need to fill in basic things like -

 The other options are -

-Since your homepage is probably one of the most visited pages on your entire website or blog, I would highly recommend taking some time to update these options carefully.
+Your homepage will most likely be one of the most visited pages on your entire website, I would strongly recommend taking some time to update these options carefully.

 Homepage settings give you control over -

 Next, we move on to the link manager option.
 This is one of my favorite features in SEOPressor Connect.

 On this page, you have complete control of your website's link profile.